Collecting our receivables

-One of the most important and pressing issues in the current global economic crisis is related to payments between economic entities, and the so-called large intercompany indebtedness.
+One of the most important and pressing issues in the current global economic crisis is related to payments between economic entities, and the so-called large intercompany indebtedness(and collecting receivables in the best way).
 The deteriorated economic environment creates grounds to multiple delayed payments, and most trade persons should conform their company behavior with this new phenomenon that emerged and intensified after 2008 when global economy went down into total recession, which also affected Bulgarian economy.
 So, what shall we do to collect our claims?
 Which one is the best approach?
 Which are the conditions and prerequisites for success in this complex undertaking?
 To answer these questions we need to get acquainted with practically proven methods, approaches and solutions for successful collection of receivables and requesting performance on the part of the debtor.
 Ultimately, we should be well prepared for this pathological development of relations between credit providers and debtors.
 Otherwise, our naivety and unpreparedness in commercial activity can be penalized not only with high financial losses, but also with the loss of large amounts of time, efforts and nerves.

 Many trade entities are not aware of changes in legislation related to payments in connection with Directive 2011/7/EU of the European Parliament and the European Council dated 16.02.2011 on the measures on dealing with late payment in commercial transactions.
 The directive aims to introduce legislative measures to counter act to the established practice (particularly negative during the crisis) of late payments on commercial transactions between various enterprises or payments between companies and the state.